 Filling: Dry the inner pot with paper towels and place it back into the Instant Pot.
 Hit the "Sauté" button and pour in the garlic-infused olive oil.
 Once the display reads "Hot," add the ground beef, carrots and green beans, breaking the ground beef up with a plastic spoon or spatula.
 Many Instant Pot recipes tell you to use a wooden spoon, but I always use plastic when cooking meat to prevent bacteria from being soaked up by the wooden spoon.

 Sauté the meat and vegetables for eight minutes, stirring frequently.
 While the filling mixture is cooking (but remembering to stir it every few minutes), you can prepare the potatoes.
 Remove the plate from the bowl and add garlic-infused olive oil, ghee, salt and pepper.
-Mash with a potato masher or blend with an immersion blender.
-Once the potatoes are mashed or blended, cover with a plate again to keep warm and set aside.
+Mash with a potato masher, cover with a plate to keep warm, and set aside.

 Once the filling has cooked for eight minutes, add the tomato paste and sauté the mixture for another two minutes or until the carrots are fork-tender and the meat is fully-cooked.
-Hit “Cancel” on the Instant Pot, and using hotpads, remove the inner pot and set on a pot holder so the filling does not overcook.
+Hit "Cancel" on the Instant Pot.
+Using hotpads, remove the inner pot and set on a pot holder so the filling does not overcook.
 Stir in the chopped scallions and then the salt, pepper, oregano and thyme.

-Broil: Set your oven to broil and place a rack on the top level (or a level at which there is sufficient space for you to safely place the baking dish).
+Broil: Set your oven to broil.
+Place an oven rack on the top level (or a level at which there is sufficient space for you to safely place the baking dish).
 While the oven is heating up, scoop the filling into a glass baking or casserole dish.
-I typically use an 8″ x 11″ 2-quart glass baking dish, but other dishes around that size could also work.
+I typically use an 8-inch x 11-inch glass baking dish (2-quarts), but other dishes around that size could also work.
 Spread the filling evenly throughout the dish and then scoop the potatoes onto the filling using a different spoon.
-Spread the potatoes evenly with a spatula, and if you’re feeling creative and ambitious, use a fork to create a “fancy” design on the potato topping.
-For the shepherd’s pie in the photos, I just took a fork and drew simple waves on the topping until it looked kind of cool.
+Spread the potatoes evenly with a spatula, and if you're feeling creative and ambitious, use a fork to create a "fancy" design on the potato topping.
+For the shepherd's pie in the photos, I just took a fork and drew simple waves on the topping until it looked kind of cool.
 This is obviously not necessary and completely optional.

 Carefully place the baking dish under the broiler and broil for up to 5 minutes, watching carefully to prevent burning.
-The pie is done once the potatoes have crispy, brown edges and the juices within the filling are bubbling.
+The shepherd's pie is ready once the potatoes have crispy, brown edges and the juices within the filling are bubbling.